Aendoarphin/dms/README.md

 For my project I enabled 'ALL' access with the target role of 'authenticated'.

-Adjust roles based on your requirements.
+Adjust policies based on your requirements.

 ### 4. User Management
 In Authentication > Users, click 'Add user' to create the admin user: